parallella/parallella-examples/xtemp/README.md

 * Uses basic Xlib to create a graphical window with the temperature history

-* Captures the 'q' key to quit, or just close the window
+* Captures the 'q' key to quit, or just close the window.

 ## Building